Ecuador`s Avenue of the Volcanoes Trek

 This tremendously varied trekking holiday showcases the best of Ecuador's breathtaking natural environment, as we explore amongst the country's towering volcanoes.
-After sightseeing in Quito we travel north to the area around Otavalo.
-Here, we complete a series of day walks and have a unique experience as guests of the San Clemente indiginous community participating in their daily routine.
+After sightseeing in Quito we travel north to the area around Otavalo, where we enjoy a series of day walks and have a unique experience as guests of the San Clemente indiginous community participating in their daily routine.
 Our day-hikes during this period will include Zuleta to San Pablo, a circuit of the beautiful crater lake of Cuicocha and climb the accessible viewpoint peaks, Cubilche (3826m) and Fuya Fuya (4263m).
 A cultural highlight of this part of the holiday is the famous and colourful craft market of Otavalo.
 Heading south, we trek to the top of the active Gagua Pichincha (4794m) and visit the refuge Iliniza stunningly located between the twin peaks of Iliniza Norte and liniza Sur.
 Another holiday highlight is a ride on the amazing 'Devil's Nose' train which uses a Victorian marvel of engineering to drop 1000 metres from Riobamba on the Andean Plateau.
 We also hike up to the refuge on Chimborazo before heading for the utterly charming spa town of Banos in the shadow of the active volcano, Tungurahua.
 After a free morning in this delightful town, we end this superb Ecuadorean holiday with a visit to the refuge high on Cotopaxi, one of the world's highest active volcanoes, followed by a non-technical ascent of the central summit of nearby Ruminahui (4631m), which rises above the lake of Limpiopungo and offers a superb viewpoint for Cotopaxi.
 For those with previous mountaineering experience there is also the option (at extra cost) to make a guided ascent of Cotopaxi peak.
 This classic, moderately paced walking holiday is a superb tour of the highlights of Andean Ecuador.

 Is this holiday for you?